tanabee/gas-codelab/docs/codelab.md

 ```

 ![Range.setValues](img/en/range-setvalues.png)
-Run `saveMessages` and see the Spreadsheet.
+See the Spreadsheet.
 Then, You can see the values inserted into the sheet.
 Note that the argument must be a two-dimensional array.

 Then, update this function to set data as argument of this method.
 We'd like to insert 5 types of values, so we set the last column to "E".